zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 # Installation

 {% hint style="danger" %}
-Please note that not all hardware/OS combinations are supported.
+Not all hardware/OS combinations are supported.
 Determine your platform, OS version, and Python version before referencing the table below.
 {% endhint %}

 Depending on your OS, Concrete ML may be installed with Docker or with pip: